April 6-7 2023 in McDaniel Hall

 1. Abstract competition

-How to Prepare an Abstract
+How to write an abstract

-An abstract is a brief (150-500 word) summary of your project, which includes purpose, context, methods, brief conclusion.
+- An abstract is a brief (150-500 word) summary of your project, which includes purpose, context, methods, brief conclusion.
 The goal of an abstract is to entice the reader to come to your presentation/performance or poster and learn more about your work.

 - Briefly describe what is already known

 - Describe the motivation behind your project and how it contributes to what is already known

 - Write a one or two sentence conclusion on the implications of your work